open-organization/new-website/_pages/definitions.md

     image_path: assets/images/books/openorg_definition_cover.jpg
     alt: "open org definition"
 ---

-# Definitions
-The Open Organization community maintains openly licensed, working definitions of concepts central to its work.

-Anyone can help improve them.
-Join the [Open Organization community on GitHub](https://github.com/open-organization) to get started.

 ## The Open Organization Definition
 Forward-thinking organizations are embracing open principles in order to become more agile, innovative, and engaged.
 [The Open Organization Definition](https://theopenorganization.org/definition/open-organization-definition) outlines five characteristics of open organizations—transparency, inclusivity, adaptability, collaboration, and community—and explains how they can serve as a foundation for new organizational behaviors, systems, and structures.